What Are the Potential Risks of Overconsumption of Artificial Sweeteners?

 Artificial sweeteners, from aspartame to sucralose, have been marketed as a healthier alternative to sugar.
 They are touted for their zero-calorie count, making them attractive to those trying to lose weight or manage their glucose levels.
 But do these benefits outweigh the potential risks?

-Sujet a lire : Can Planting an Allergy-Friendly Garden Reduce Seasonal Allergy Symptoms?
+A lire également : Can Planting an Allergy-Friendly Garden Reduce Seasonal Allergy Symptoms?

 Studies have revealed that regular consumption of artificial sweeteners might not be as beneficial for weight management as once thought.
 A study published in the Canadian Medical Association Journal reported a connection between artificial sweetener intake and increased body mass index (BMI), as well as a higher risk of obesity, hypertension, metabolic syndrome, type 2 diabetes, and cardiovascular events.